bento-platform/bento_keycloak_dist/README.md

 Keycloak Docker image distribution for the Bento platform.
 This is only relevant if a Bento instance is responsible for running its own IdP.

+## Building for production

+To build a production image which is uploaded to the GitHub Container Repository (GHCR), go to the [Actions tab](https://github.com/bento-platform/bento_keycloak_dist/actions) and trigger the Build and Push workflow.

 ## Building the Docker image locally

 First, since the base Keycloak image does not come with a package manager, `gosu` must be downloaded